Skip to main content

 Duration:

-Then it's time to leave the coast and head back inland towards high mountains and deep fjords.
+It's now time to leave the coast and travel back inland towards the high mountains and deep fjords.

-The idyllic farmhouse Nesheimstunet in Nedre Vats has been in the family of Elisabeth and Bjørn Steinar Nesheim for many years.
-The couple offer accommodation in the nostalgic ‘Gamla løå’ and ‘Great-grandmother's house’.
-Here you can enjoy local, homemade food while listening to the silence.
-Slow down the pace!
-Try fly fishing or explore the beautiful hiking areas.
-Here you can enjoy local, homemade food while listening to the silence.
-Slow down the pace!
-Try fly fishing or explore the beautiful hiking areas.
+The idyllic farmstead Nesheimstunet at Nedre Vats has been in the family of Elisabeth and Bjørn Steinar Nesheim for many years.
+The couple offer accommodation in the nostalgic ‘Gamla Løå’ (old barn) and ‘Oldemors hus’ (great grandmother’s house).
+You can enjoy homemade local food while listening to the silence.
+It’s an amazing place to unwind.
+Try fly fishing or explore the wonderful hiking areas.

 Architectural gems

-Take a break at the magnificent Ropeid and Ostasteidn rest areas and the mighty Svandalsfossen waterfall.
-When you arrive in Sauda, be sure to visit the Industrial Workers' Museum and the cosy district of Åbøbyen, often called Amerikanerbyen, from 1916.
-The cosy houses show a clear class divide, with the workers living closest and the director furthest away from the smoke and fumes of the smelter.
+Take a break at the beautiful picnic areas Ropeid and Ostasteidn, and the mighty Svandalsfossen waterfall.
+When you arrive in Sauda, visit the Industrial Workers Museum and the quaint town Åbøbyen, which dates from 1916 and is often referred to as the American town.
+The picturesque houses clearly illustrate a class divide, with the workers living closest and the director furthest from the noise and smoke of the smelting works.

 4.